Compare train tickets from Atlanta to Detroit

 Without any extra fees, we make it easy to book your tickets.

 We help you find & compare the best buses & trains in one place.

-There is one daily train from Atlanta to Detroit.
-Traveling by train from Atlanta to Detroit usually takes around 33 hours and 7 minutes, but the fastest Amtrak train can make the trip in 32 hours and 6 minutes.
+There are 2 daily trains from Atlanta to Detroit.
+Traveling by train from Atlanta to Detroit usually takes around 37 hours and 34 minutes, but the fastest Amtrak train can make the trip in 32 hours and 6 minutes.

 |Distance||597 mi (962 km)|